Long Thanh International Airport: What Travelers Need to Know Before It Opens

 1. Long Thanh International Airport at a Glance

-Long Thanh International Airport (LTIA) is Vietnam’s answer to a problem that’s been obvious to anyone flying through Ho Chi Minh City for the past decade: Tan Son Nhat is landlocked, boxed in by the city that grew up around it, and long past comfortable capacity.
-Long Thanh is being built from scratch on roughly 5,000 hectares of land in Long Thanh District, Map in Dong Nai Province, about 40 km east of the city center, to give southern Vietnam a hub that can actually grow.
+Long Thanh International Airport (LTIA) is Vietnam’s fix for a problem every Ho Chi Minh City traveler already knows: Tan Son Nhat is landlocked, boxed in by the city, and long past comfortable capacity.
+Long Thanh is being built from scratch on roughly 5,000 hectares in Long Thanh District, Map Dong Nai Province, about 40 km east of the city center.

-The short version of where things stand: it is not open for commercial flights as of July 2026.
-Construction has progressed a long way — the first runway is finished, a technical opening ceremony took place in December 2025, and the terminal building is in its final stages — but no airline is selling tickets in or out of Long Thanh yet.
-Every flight to and from Ho Chi Minh City today still uses Tan Son Nhat (SGN), full stop.
+The headline: it is not open for commercial flights as of July 2026.
+The first runway is finished and a technical opening ceremony took place in December 2025, but no airline is selling tickets in or out of Long Thanh yet.
+Every flight to and from Ho Chi Minh City today still uses Tan Son Nhat (SGN).

-That single fact is the reason this guide exists.
-If you’re planning a Vietnam trip any time before this airport’s commercial debut, the practical impact on you is close to zero — you’ll fly the same airport you always would have.
-But the transition is coming, it will happen in stages rather than overnight, and it’s worth understanding now so you’re not caught off guard when route reassignments start appearing on booking sites.
+If you’re planning a Vietnam trip before this airport’s commercial debut, the practical impact on you is close to zero.
+The transition is coming in stages rather than overnight, so it’s worth understanding now — before route reassignments start appearing on booking sites.

 2. Current Status: Not Yet Open for Commercial Flights